 Element III is one of the market’s best DAC/AMP combos.
 It’s super nice to use, offers an amazing sound, and looks good.
 If you aim for transparent sound and reference sound staging, you will be in heaven.

 Its powerful 1,3W amplifier will be enough for many headphones.
+If your headphones are hard to drive, then you can consider the extra $49 investment in the Boosted version.
 Low noise and exemplary channel matching will work great with IEMs of all kinds, including full BA ones.
 JDS Labs is a reputable manufacturer that offers great customer service and a very customer-centered approach to business.
 There is one caveat that I have to bring to your attention.
 No balanced outputs for headphones.
 I love my planars, and they love to get lots of current.
 Extra power would be welcomed at this price point.
 If you have planar headphones, I still encourage you to try it.
 Sundara Closed works great with the E3.
 Monolith headphones are another great option here.
 All the dynamic headphones will be absolutely happy with the E3.
 After considering that, I still give my recommendation to the Element III.
 It’s a great value for money, and if you are smart enough to work around its only limitation, it might be the last DAC/AMP you will buy.

 Big thanks to JDS Labs for providing the Element III for this review.
 I wasn’t paid or asked to say anything good or bad about this product, all of the above is just my personal, unbiased opinion.
 JDS Labs hasn’t seen this review before publishing it.